 Option 1: Staying in Ubud Village

 There are lots of pros to staying in the Ubud Village.
 If it’s your first time to Ubud it will make it easier to explore the streets, eat at the restaurants, go shopping and visit different spas.
 You will also have easy access to Ubud Monkey Forrest.
 However, staying in Ubud village will mean that it will be more touristy and much busier than if you stay in the outskirts, and depending on what you do, you may miss out on some of the natural beauty.
-This of course can be overcome by going on rice field walks, visiting waterfalls like Tegenungan and getting a private driver etc.
+You can overcome this by going on rice field walks, visiting waterfalls like Tegenungan and getting a private driver etc.

 Option 2: Staying in the outskirts of Ubud

 A lot of Ubud accommodation is located in the outskirts of Ubud, some not too far away from the village, others perhaps 30 minutes away.
-These hotels are often surrounded by the beautiful jungle or rice fields and often offer experiences to explore the surrounding nature and community.
+These hotels are often surrounded by the beautiful jungle or rice fields and offer experiences to explore the surrounding nature and community.
 Your hotel may offer free shuttle transport into the village.
 Despite this, you will still be a little more isolated and may not have the same amount of time to explore the village.
 Having said that, If you’re staying in a beautiful hotel with restaurants, pool, a spa and other experiences, the isolation won’t be an issue, rather a time to relax.

 There’s no right or wrong option, just different.
 We’ve stayed in both the village and different areas around Ubud and have absolutely loved all experiences.